Amazon Web Service – Introduction to API Gateway

 Let us look at AWS API Gateways on the AWS management console.
 Login to your AWS account.
 Once you are redirected to the AWS management console.
 Click on “Services”.
 Search on the search bar for API Gateways.
 Refer to the given image:

-Benefits of Using API Gateways:
+Advantages of Using API Gateways:

 - It helps in efficient API development.
 Users can run multiple versions of the same API simultaneously with API Gateway, allowing users to quickly iterate, test, and release new versions.